 An important note about your Aplos account:

-To see ALL your contributions to LREDA, log into your Aplos account using the portal above and navigate to the 'Contribution Statements' section.
+To see ALL your contributions to LREDA, log into your Aplos account HERE and navigate to the 'Contribution Statements' section.
 Due to the way Aplos records their transactions not all of your donations will appear in the donations section however they will appear in the Contributions Statements section.

 To download a contribution statement go to the 'Contribution Statements' section and click on the three vertical dots on the right side of the screen.
 Select the “Download Detailed” section to see a list of all your payments.

 How do I pay my membership dues?Go to www.lreda.org/membership to pay your dues.

 LREDA Chapters function as separate entities with their own leadership structure, support systems, and dues structure.
 It is in LREDA's fifteen chapters where religious educators most often meet and support one another through the day-to-day joys and challenges of the work.
 Find your chapter here.

 I am having an issue in my congregation and need professional support.

 Good Officers are LREDA members who have engaged in specialized training to address the particular challenges which face religious educators and those engaged in Unitarian Universalist ministries, including issues that can arise within staff teams.
 Good Officers consult with religious educators, especially those in congregational settings, to offer clarity, support, and guidance.
 Good Officers can be found throughout the continent.
 Find out more about the Good Offices Program, including a list of current Good Officers who are ready to help.

 Are there professional practices that LREDA members are expected to uphold?